patrickbucher/sicp/diary.md

 Afterwards, I was able to finish exercises 3.28 and 3.29, and for exercise 3.30, I'm finally able to _program_ again!

+I managed to do the rest of the exercises.
+I'm now able to go through the next section called _Propagation of Constraints_, which I'd like to do quite pragmatically.
+So I'll be staying in for the good stuff to come…

 # 2023-02-22 (We)

 I, once again, looked into the code for digital circuits, and noticed that